xiaozhang92/finalproject/DESIGN.md

 # HOW

-We collected a database of all existing parking facilities, which will be accessible through addresses.
+We collected a database of all existing parking facilities in Manhattan, which will be accessible through addresses.
 Once a parking facility is selected, the total building area will be called out or calculated to incorporate the desired different percentages of unit types that were inputted through the website, to generate the actual numbers of each unit types could be transformed from the building.
-An average price for this area (referencing Trulia.com) would be pulled out to calculate the total value the inputted combination of unit types.
+An average unit price for this area (referencing Trulia.com) would be pulled out to calculate the total value the inputted combination of unit types.
 Having an account on the website would allow you to review a history of your searches and inputs at anytime.

 # WISH

-We wish to hint to the world the possibility of reusing existing resources and turning it into a potential new trend of social behavior, so the owner, developer, residents, the existing structures and the environment could call be beneficial and adapt to the new changes brought to society.
+We wish to hint to the world the possibility of reusing existing resources and turning it into a potential new trend of social behavior, so the owners, developers, residents, the existing structures and the environment could call be beneficial and adapt to the new changes brought to society.